KenKundert/quantiphy/README.rst

 However, as a rule, they focus on the units rather than the scale factors.
 In particular, they build a system of units that you are expected to use throughout your calculations.
 These packages demand a high level of commitment from their users and in turn provide unit consistency and built-in unit conversions.

 In contrast, *QuantiPhy* treats units basically as documentation.
 They are simply strings that are attached to quantities largely so they can be presented to the user when the values are printed.
 As such, *QuantiPhy* is a light-weight package that demands little from the user.
 It is used when inputting and outputting values, and then only when it provides value.
 As a result, it provides a simplicity in use that cannot be matched by the other packages.

+In addition, these alternative packages generally build their unit systems upon the `SI base units <https://en.wikipedia.org/wiki/SI_base_unit>`_, which tends to restrict usage to physical quantities with static conversion factors.
+They are less suited to non-physical quantities or conversion factors that change dynamically, such as with currencies.  *QuantiPhy* gracefully handles all of these cases.

 Quick Start